-Landscape Design is the general term, encompasses all the elements surrounding the buildings and facilities as well as the connection areas between the various buildings on Campus.
+The Landscape Design discipline includes all the elements surrounding the buildings and facilities as well as the connecting areas between the various buildings on Campus.
 Elements to be considered in the Landscape design include the following:

-- Hard Works – includes elements such as paved areas, landscape features such as seating and the like.
+- Hard Works – includes paved areas and landscape features such as seating, water features, shade structures, outdoor furniture.

-- Soft works – includes elements such as, grassed areas, gardens garden beds, planted areas and plants.
+- Soft works – includes grassed areas, garden beds, planted areas and planting generally.

 General Design Principles

-The general design principle is to uphold, reinforce and extend the principles set out within the Macquarie University Master Plan, which identifies the following
+The general design principle is to uphold, reinforce and extend the landscaping principles set out within the Macquarie University Master Plan, which includes the following Landscape strategy:

 - Reinforce the concept of a Campus in the Park.